williamhullender/configure-ad/README.md

 When looking at the script we can see that the password for all these new users is "Password1".

-Now we can try to log in as a random user, and pick a random user's username.
+Now we can try to log in as a random user.
+Pick a random user's username.

 </p>
 <br />